fisherb17/homelab-virtual-playground/README.md

 ---

-## Technologies Used
-- **Apache CloudStack** (in simulation mode)
-- **KVM + libvirt** for local virtualization
-- **Ansible** for automated setup
-- **Python** for Kubeflow manifests container registry rewrites

----

 ## CloudStack Homelab (via Ansible)

-The provided Ansible playbook (`cloudstack-homelab-ansible/main.yml`) automates setup of an Apache CloudStack management server in simulation mode.
+The provided Ansible playbook (`homelab-virtual-playground/main.yml`) automates setup of an Apache CloudStack management server in simulation mode.
 This avoids the need for real hypervisor nodes, making it perfect for education or testing.

 ### Features
 - Installs all dependencies (KVM, Java, MariaDB, etc.)